CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6 - Horizontal Coordinates.md

 </table>
 </div>

-"Sunrise" means that the Sun is at the horizon, or more specifically, the eastern horizon.
+"Sunrise" means that the Sun is at the horizon, or more specifically, the Eastern horizon.
 This means that the altitude $a$ of the Sun is $0\degree$, and the hour angle of the sun $h$ is a negative number.
 (Remember, the hour angle is measured such that *West* is positive.)

 Recall equation $82$.
 ```math